mongodb/specifications/source/sessions/driver-sessions.rst

 implementation will likely involve calling ``client.startSession``, but that is not required by this spec.
 Regardless, please consult the startSession section to replicate the required steps for creating a session.
-Drivers MUST create an implicit session only after successfully checking out a connection.
+Drivers MUST NOT consume a server session id until after the connection is checked out.

 MongoCollection changes
 =======================